Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 Watercolor: a scale balancing a price tag on one side and a cache symbol on the other, representing the trade-off between cost and efficiency

-Day 9: API Caching Basics and Why You Shouldn't Compare Only Unit Prices
+Day 9: API Caching Basics and Why Unit Price Isn't the Whole Story

 This is Day 9 of Week 2 in the “AI Path L1→L2 Upgrade Guide.”
-You should have completed Day 7 first.
+You should have completed Day 7 Exercise: Add Error Handling to Your Script first.
 Day 7 added error handling to your script, so it’s resilient now.
 But there’s a bigger cost factor you might have missed: the API provider you picked could cost a lot more than you think.
-DeepSeek V4-Flash charges $0.14 per million input tokens.
+DeepSeek V4-Pro charges $0.435 per million input tokens.
 OpenAI GPT-5.5 charges $5.00.
-That’s a 35x difference.
-If you ignore caching, the gap widens further. ...
+That’s roughly an 11.5x difference.
+Factor in caching and the gap widens further. ...

 2026-06-30 · 7 min · Alex Wang